JamieBort/Portfolio-Website/administrative/Tasks.md

 - Research whether Render.com needs `./frontend/.gitignore` and `./backend/.gitignore` files.
 Or if I can use just `./.gitignore`.

+- See the list found in this `./administrative/fullstack_cleanup_branch_TODO.md` file.

 ## API

 - Consolidate and organize ALL Trello cards with